rafael-rollo/tuitr-api/README.md

 > [!NOTE]
 > Before building and running the project, ensure you have the following installed on your machine:
 >
->**JDK 8+**: The API requires at least Java 8 to run.
+>**JDK 17+**: The API requires at least Java 17 to run.
 Make sure the Java Development Kit is installed.
 You can verify the installed Java version and confirm the JDK is in use with the following commands:
 > ```bash
 > java -version
 > javac -version
 > ```
+>
+> You can use the https://sdkman.io/ to get it working, as a suggestion

 Whatever your operating system, you can run the commands in your preferred command prompt.
 The project uses Make (for Unix-based systems) and batch scripts (for Windows) to encapsulate basic functions you’ll need to perform.